-$^{^{\}rm 11}$ The Remedial Plan follows, to the extent possible, the boundaries of wards in Philadelphia.
+&lt;sup>11 The Remedial Plan follows, to the extent possible, the boundaries of wards in Philadelphia.

-Second, Executive Respondents and Respondent General Assembly, including its Legislative Data Processing Center ("LDPC"),12 shall forthwith prepare textual language that describes the Remedial Plan13 and submit the same to the Secretary of the Commonwealth without delay.
-The Secretary of the Commonwealth shall thereafter file with this Court's Prothonotary a certification of compliance of the preparation of the textual description of the Remedial Plan, along with a copy of the textual description.
+Second, Executive Respondents and Respondent General Assembly, including its Legislative Data Processing Center ("LDPC"), shall forthwith prepare textual language that describes the Remedial Plan and submit the same to the Secretary of the Commonwealth without delay.
+The Secretary of the Commonwealth shall thereafter file with this Court's Prothonotary a certification of compliance of the preparation of the textual description.